jcdcmn/red-light-therapy/README.md

 There are 360 degrees in a circle.
 Stand facing the panel, then rotate 45 degrees every 60 seconds.
 After 480 seconds, every square centimetre of skin will have received a fraction of the dose that an 8-minute session in the NovoThor would deliver.

 But what is that fraction?
 Use the attached Python code to get a better estimate.

-It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to 20% of a standard 12-minute NovoThor session.

 The output of the program is as follows: